AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/deploying.md

 ```

-* The remote coordinate for the maven repository where the package is hosted should be included in the pom.
+* The remote coordinate for the maven repository where the package is hosted should be included in the pom file.

 ```